 Pleasure and Flow

 Martin Seligman has drawn on Csikszentmihalyi’s work to mark a distinction between pleasures and gratifications.
 While pleasures are states that have clear sensory and emotional components, gratifications are marked by energies that demand your strengths and allow you to lose self-consciousness.
-There is a lot of research to indicate that pleasurable experience, including food, sex, and even relaxation states (taking a nap for example) are strong components of happiness, in addition to the “mindful challenge” states of flow.
-Seligman proposes that the aspect of happiness that can be voluntary obtained is a matter of the appropriate balance between pleasure and flow.
+A lot of research indicates that pleasurable experiences, including enjoying food, sex, and even relaxation states (taking a nap, for example), are strong components of happiness, in addition to the “mindful challenge” states of flow.
+Seligman proposes that the aspect of happiness that can be voluntarily obtained is a matter of the appropriate balance between pleasure and flow.
 Eating a sirloin steak, for example, can produce a highly pleasurable state, but it is doomed to be temporary, as proven by the fact that eating two such steaks would produce pain.
 Pleasure reaches its limit surprisingly fast, and this is where flow should enter in, as a way to obtain gratifications that are less volatile and longer lasting than subjective feelings (Seligman, 2002, p.
 119).

-Csikszentmihalyi, Mihaly and Csikzsentmihalyi, Isabella Selega, (eds.).
+- Csikszentmihalyi, Mihaly, & Csikzsentmihalyi, Isabella Selega (Eds.).
 (1988).
 Optimal Experience: Psychological studies of flow in consciousness.
 Cambridge, United Kingdom: Cambridge University Press.